German prosecutors drop probe of ex-Morgan Stanley banker

-STUTTGART Germany German prosecutors dropped a two-year investigation into possible breach of trust by a former regional politician and an ex-Morgan Stanley (MS.N) banker over a state's purchase of a stake worth 4.7 billion euros (3.72 billion pounds) in utility EnBW (EBKG.DE).
+STUTTGART Germany German prosecutors dropped a two-year investigation into possible breach of trust by a former regional politician and an ex-Morgan Stanley (MS.N) banker over a state's purchase of a stake worth 4.7 billion euros ($6 billion) in utility EnBW (EBKG.DE).

-"It was not possible to demonstrate culpable behaviour by the suspects," Stuttgart public prosecutors' office said in a statement on Wednesday.
+"It was not possible to demonstrate culpable behavior by the suspects," Stuttgart public prosecutors' office said in a statement on Wednesday.

 In late 2010, the then premier of the state of Baden-Wuerttemberg, Stefan Mappus, hammered out the deal within weeks for the state to buy a 45 percent stake in EnBW from French energy company EDF (EDF.PA).